degenta69/zimozi/README.md

 ## Architecture Overview

-### **1. Authentication**
+### 1. Authentication & Authorization

-- Uses Firebase Authentication (Email/Google Sign-In).
+- Firebase Authentication is used for user login via Email/Google.
-- Session persistence enabled for better UX.

-### **2. Role-Based Access Control (RBAC)**

-- Admin users can manage products, orders, and users.
+- Role-Based Access Control (RBAC) is implemented using Firebase Admin SDK, allowing admins to manage products while regular users can only browse and purchase.
-- Regular users can browse products, add to cart, and place orders.

-### **3. Backend (Express API)**
+### 2. Backend Architecture (Node.js + Express)

-- Modular structure with controllers, services, and middlewares.
+- **Modular Approach:** The backend follows a clean separation of concerns:
+  - **Controllers:** Handle request validation and responses.
+  - **Services:** Contain business logic and interact with the database.
-- Uses Firebase Admin SDK for authentication and Firestore/PostgreSQL for data storage.
+  - **Middlewares:** Used for authentication and role-based access control.
-- API follows RESTful conventions.
+- **Database:** Firestore stores users, products, carts, and orders.

-### **4. Frontend (React + Vite/Next.js)**
+### 3. Frontend Architecture (React + Vite)

-- Component-based design for reusability.
-- Uses Zustand/Context API for state management.
-- Optimized for performance with lazy loading and React Query.

-### **5. Database Choices**

-- Firestore (NoSQL, serverless, real-time sync) or PostgreSQL (relational, structured data).
+- **Separation of Concerns:**
+  - **Client Layer (React Components):** Manages UI and user interactions.
+  - **API Services Layer:** Separates API calls from UI logic, ensuring maintainability.
+  - **API Consumption Layer:** Centralizes request handling with error handling and caching (Axios).
+- **State Management:** Context API is used to manage global states efficiently.

+### 4. Deployment

-- Database choice depends on use case.
+- Backend is deployed on **Renderer**
+- Frontend is hosted on **Firebase Hosting** for seamless deployment.

 ---

-This should provide all the necessary details for setting up, running, and submitting the project.
-Let me know if any refinements are needed!